Todd (album): Release

 Originally scheduled for release in December 1973, Todd was delayed to the next February due to a vinyl shortage caused by the 1973 oil crisis.
-The sleeve included a list of names of fans that had sent back the postcard included within the sleeve of A Wizard, a True Star.
+The sleeve included a computer-printed rendition of the cover photo in poster form, made up entirely of names of fans that had sent back the postcard included within the sleeve of A Wizard, a True Star.
 Utopia played more shows throughout November and December, performing material from Something/Anything? and Wizard after a solo opening set by Rundgren on piano playing along to a pre-recorded track.
 These shows resumed in March 1974, in support of Todd's release, and lasted until May.
 "A Dream Goes on Forever", a song originally written for Wizard but recorded for Todd, was issued as lead single.